mawais-afz/java-interview-questions/java-oops.md

    Car anotherCar = new Car();  // Second car object
    ```

-5. **What is the significant difference between object-oriented language and object-based language?**
+6. **What is the significant difference between object-oriented language and object-based language?
+Or What is the difference between object-oriented and object-based languages?**

    Object-oriented languages and object-based languages differ in several key aspects: